-->

 If one tree takes in around 21 kg of CO2 per year, then your micro business would need 514 trees to offset your carbon footprint.

-A small business uses around 45,000 kWh of gas and 37,000 kWh of electricity every year.
+A medium sized business uses around 45,000 kWh of gas and 37,000 kWh of electricity every year.
 This means that the direct carbon footprint of a micro business is around 21,608 kg per year.

 If one tree takes in around 21 kg of CO2 per year, then your micro business would need 1,028 trees to offset your carbon footprint.